rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

-# Tuner-Firmware:
+# Tuner-Firmware
 The ATU-10-BT code is based on ATU-10 FW version 1.6 and is ported from microC to the free MPLAB XC8 compiler.
-When not connected via Bluetooth to an IC-705, the Tuner will mainly operate as with the original FW v1.6.
+When not connected via Bluetooth to an IC-705, the Tuner will mainly operate as with the original FW v1.6, with additional features.
 The main purpose of the Bluetooth interface is to connect the Tuner to the IC-705 in order to change the Tuner relay setting on band change to previously tuned bands.

-Main New Features:
+Main New Features
 - Bluetooth interface for connection to the IC-705 transceiver:
   - Receive frequency/band and SWR information from the transceiver.
   - Save and restore relay settings for each band.